What We Do

 The outreach team provide a continuous supportive, flexible service to meet the demanding and changing needs of the women with whom we work.

-These weekly sessions provide a safe daytime space where women can meet without fear or judgment, where they can enjoy a meal, community, fun and creativity.
-It is a place to socialise and build friendships with each other, something they have not had the opportunity to develop due to the chaos of substance misuse and sexual exploitation.
+Every week, we offer activities such as art group and film club, as well as one-to-one sessions with outreach workers.
+Sometimes these are advice appointments for help with housing or benefits, but often they involve cooking or gardening together, or other activities chosen by the women.
 These sessions help to reduce social isolation by providing a safe and supportive atmosphere, focused on building healthy friendships and discussing fears and concerns.
 For the women to move forward they need help in more positively restructuring their day time hours, as they move away from working at night and sleeping most of the day.

 In our regular conversations with the women they regularly mention the boredom and isolation they experience and a key request in the early days of the project was the provision of somewhere during the day they could sit, have a coffee and chat with staff, volunteers and other women using the service.
+Acquiring this property has transformed the services that we are able to offer and meets the women’s needs at a whole new level.

 This monthly drop in service builds up relationships with women from Hull who are on remand or serving a sentence at HMP Newhall, Wakefield.
 We put things in place for their release such as housing, drug treatment and benefits and then bring them back to Hull to link in with the daytime outreach.